rattfieldnz/bitcoin-faucet-rotator/INSTALL.md

 If you don't currently have a server already, I highly recommend the USD$5/mo package from [DigitalOcean](https://www.digitalocean.com/?refcode=65f76388fd4a).
 If you choose to sign up through my link, we will both get USD$10 credit :).

+If you experience any issues with installation, please [log them as issues](https://github.com/rattfieldnz/bitcoin-faucet-rotator/issues) so others may provide feedback (make sure you anonymise any file paths, passwords, etc).
+Alternatively, you can contact me through email (details at the bottom of this install.md file).
+This script has not long been released to the public, so there are bound to be some issues with different setups - which is why your feedback and contributions are very important.

 ### Pre-requisites

 Before you begin installing the script, please make sure your server meets the following specifications: